Building a Healthy Relationship between ESG and Your Supply Chain

 The best way to transform your approach is to first change the way you think about it.

-You are probably already creating efficiency and optimizing your operations and even weeding out “bad characters” in your supply chain as part of your everyday decision-making.
-It is important to recognize that, to gain efficiency in your operations as well as service delivery of goods or services, you don’t have to sacrifice sustainability in the process.
+You are probably already creating efficiency, optimizing your operations, and even weeding out “bad characters” in your supply chain as part of your everyday decision-making.
+It is essential to recognize that, to gain efficiency in your operations as well as service delivery of goods or services.
+You don’t have to sacrifice sustainability in the process.
 As a rule, optimizing your operations in various areas often drives meaningful progress toward your long-term financial stability, operational effectiveness, and your company’s ESG-related goals along the way.

 It’s not a zero-sum game between your financial goals and your sustainability objectives.
 There are lots of opportunities for win-win decisions.
 Take those decisions and make them proactive rather than reactive… now we’re getting somewhere.
 You have moved out of the “it’s complicated” status and stepped right into relationship territory.